nwplus/self-learning-resources/3-intermediate/db-basics.md

 ## Why do we need databases?
 So far we've briefly touched on some of the benefits databases bring to the table.
 But what specifically separates a database from other storage mediums like spreadsheets?
 Here are some of the main reasons we love databases!

 - **Efficient Storage:** Databases are able to store an enormous number of records in very little space.
-Unlike spreadsheets, databases do not have record limitations.
+Spreadsheets however do not have the same storage optimizations.

 - **Efficient Operations:** Databases are optimized to make operations like creating, reading, updating, and deleting data very quick.
 Spreadsheets are otherwise likely to require much more time and effort to accomplish the same tasks.